Basic Representations of Genus Zero Nonabelian Hodge Spaces: Symplectic action on fission data of irregular connections on

-\begin{corollary} Two global irregular classes $\IP^1$ are admissible deformations of each other if and only if they have the same global fission datum, or equivalently the same fission forest. \end{corollary}
+\begin{Corollary}[{\cite[Corollary~3.33]{boalch2025twisted}}] Two global irregular classes on $\Sigma$ are admissible deformations of each other if and only if they have the same global fission datum, or equivalently the same fission forest. \end{Corollary}

-As a consequence, a class of admissible deformations of wild Riemann surfaces with boundary data is characterised by a pair $(\mathbf F, \bm{\Ccal})$, where $\mathbf F$ is a fission forest, and $\Ccal$ the datum of a conjugacy class for each leaf of $\mathbf F$.
+As a consequence, a class of admissible deformations of wild Riemann surfaces with boundary data is characterised by a pair $(\mathbf F, \bm{\Ccal})$, where $\mathbf F$ is a fission forest, and $\bm{\Ccal}$ the datum of a conjugacy class in $\GL_n(\mathbb C)$ for each leaf of $\mathbf F$, where $n$ is the leaf multiplicity.